 Class of 1994

 After working as an engineer for 10 years, Chad Carey decided to travel to South America.
-Not happy with the tour companies in the market place, he established his own travel company, Chimu Adventures, which specialises in tours to Latin America and Antarctica.
-Chimu is now Australia’s largest Antarctica adventure company.
-Chad’s confidence, knowledge and adventurous spirit have allowed him to realise his dreams, while having a whole lot of fun along the way.
+Not happy with the tour companies in the marketplace, he established his own travel company, Chimu Adventures, which specialises in tours to Latin America and Antarctica.
+Fast forward a few years and Chimu is Australia’s largest Antarctica adventure company which introduced the world’s first scenic flight to the South Pole in association with QANTAS.
+The flight retraced the famous route that Scott, Shackleton and Amundsen took to be the first to get to the South Pole.
+The flights were launched in November 2021.

 Class of 2001